Baker Mayfield Impresses In NFL Debut With The Browns

 — mike freeman (@mikefreemanNFL) August 10, 2018

-Mayfield’s performance has the potential to bring other top offensive performers to Cleveland, after the team acquired Jarvis Landry from the Miami Dolphins in the off season.
+Mayfield’s performance has the potential to bring other top offensive performers to Cleveland after the team acquired Jarvis Landry from the Miami Dolphins in the offseason.

 “Starting my visits next week,” Dez Bryant tweeted.
 “I’m coming to the Land to see you Mr. Dorsey.”

-The All-Star’s name received plenty of attention throughout training camp as the former Dallas Cowboy’s player reportedly turned down a deal from the Baltimore Ravens.
+The All-Star’s name received plenty of attention throughout training camp as the former Dallas Cowboys player reportedly turned down a deal from the Baltimore Ravens.
 Browns fans are anxiously awaiting Byant’s decision on his new team.

 Among other NFL rookie debuts, Saquon Barkley began his career with the New York Giants with a dynamic run during the first offensive play of the game.
 Wasting no time, the running back took an inside handoff from Manning, cut through traffic, past Browns’ defenders for a 39-yard gain.

-Giants’ fans went wild with the rookie’s debut, but Barkley said he should have scored.
+Giants fans went wild with the rookie’s debut, but Barkley said he should have scored.

 “I mean, you know me,” Barkley said after the game.
 “That’s how I am.
 Every time I touch the ball, I think I should’ve scored.
 That’s my mindset.
 But it’s the NFL.”

-Although the Giants’ ended with a 20-10 loss against the Browns, fans are looking forward to watching the high-stakes rookies in action throughout the season.
+Although the Giants ended with a 20-10 loss against the Browns, fans are looking forward to watching the high-stakes rookies in action throughout the season.